Hamza417/Peristyle/README.md

 - Simple architecture, browse wallpapers and use system wallpaper manager to set them as wallpaper.
 - Can scan .nomedia directories, useful if you want to keep your wallpapers away from gallery.
 - Apply blur and color filters dynamically on any wallpaper before applying.
-- Simple yet pretty animations with proper optimizations
+- Simple yet pretty animations with proper optimizations.
+- Biometric lock support.
-- Fully Material You design
+- Fully Material You design.

 ## Screenshots